About the Junior Artist Immersion

 Audition Requirements & Deadlines

 Junior Artist Immersion applicants must submit an audition (or a portfolio for Composition majors) to complete their application for admission and be considered for merit scholarship or other financial aid.
-Audition should consist of two contrasting pieces or movements that best represent the applicant’s level and accomplishment.
+An audition should consist of two contrasting pieces or movements that best represent the applicant’s level and accomplishment.

 **Parents – it is always best practice to consult with your child’s private lesson teacher on which pieces to record to demonstrate your student’s best ability and how best to record them.**